 “I knew how to pay my bills, but I didn’t have more knowledge than that,” Sonja said.
 “Growing up, we didn’t have much money.
 Grandma used to say, ‘Hide it under your bed!’”

-They used the SmartVestor program to connect with investing professionals Charlotte and Gary S. And while Sonja and Darrin were skeptical about trusting someone with their major financial decisions, their fears quickly disappeared after meeting Charlotte.
+They used the SmartVestor program to connect with an investing professional.
+And while Sonja and Darrin were skeptical about trusting someone with their major financial decisions, their fears quickly disappeared after meeting their SmartVestor Pros.

-“We knew right off the bat that Charlotte was in it for us and for anybody that came to her,” Sonja said.
-“She had our best interest in mind, and she showed that to us over and over and over again.”
+“We knew right off the bat that [they] were in it for us and for anybody that came to [them],” Sonja said. “[They] had our best interest in mind, and showed that to us over and over and over again.”

 After understanding all their investment options, Sonja and Darrin began aggressively saving for retirement to catch up.
 Having someone in their corner who would be there to answer any questions gave the couple confidence to navigate through changing life circumstances and milestones.

-When Darrin, who was in the National Guard, was about to be deployed to Iraq or when Sonja turned 50, Charlotte met with them to discuss their financial situation and help them work through their options.
+When Darrin, who was in the National Guard, was about to be deployed to Iraq or when Sonja turned 50, their SmartVestor Pro met with them to discuss their financial situation and help them work through their options.